JSPOON3R/WE-SALESDEMO/README.md

 Add your name with a capital letter to the extension variable

 ## Required Apps
-Screenshare
-File Sharing
-Masking
-Video
+Screenshare, File Sharing, Masking, Video